Want To Get Rid Of Heartburn Fast? Try These Remedies

-Fatty, oily, and fried foods
+- Fatty, oily, and fried foods

->

-> Now that we know how to prevent acid reflux and which heartburn-inducing foods to avoid, let’s talk about treating heartburn.
+Now that we know how to prevent acid reflux and which heartburn-inducing foods to avoid, let’s talk about treating heartburn.
 Because try as you might, there are certain times when acid reflux just sneaks up on you out of the blue!
 Try out some of these natural antacids to find the best one for you.

->

-> 23 Natural Heartburn Remedies That Get Rid Of Heartburn Fast
+23 Natural Heartburn Remedies That Get Rid Of Heartburn Fast

->

-> 1. Aloe Vera Juice
+1. Aloe Vera Juice

->

-> Just as aloe vera can provide a cooling effect on sunburns, it can also cool down acid reflux and provide heartburn relief.
-Aloe vera juice has been used in Europe for centuries as a remedy for heartburn!
+Just as aloe vera can provide a cooling effect on sunburns, it can also cool down acid reflux and provide heartburn relief.
+Aloe vera juice has been used in Europe for centuries as a natural antacid to get rid of heartburn!
 Make sure to find an aloe vera juice that is specifically labeled for internal use.

->

-> 2. Pineapple Juice
+2. Pineapple Juice

->

-> Pineapple contains bromelain, an enzyme that helps control levels of hydrochloric acid in your stomach.
+Pineapple contains bromelain, an enzyme that helps control levels of hydrochloric acid in your stomach.
 This causes it to act as a natural antacid.
 Drink 4 ounces of pineapple juice after a meal to help reduce hyperacidity and heartburn.

->

-> 3. Vegetable Juice
+3. Vegetable Juice

->

-> Vegetable juices including potato, celery and cabbage are very alkaline, making them helpful for correcting stomach acid levels.
+Vegetable juices including potato, celery and cabbage are very alkaline, making them helpful for correcting stomach acid levels.
 And papaya juice contains papain, a digestive enzyme that has a soothing effect on the stomach and helps break down proteins.

->

-> Apples are one of the best antacid fruits you can choose to help get rid of heartburn.
+Apples are one of the best fruits you can choose to help get rid of heartburn.
 A single slice of apple can calm acid production and reduce the burning sensation in as little as 5 minutes!
 Braeburn and Gala apples work particularly well.

->

-> Bananas are another antacid fruit that can be helpful in fighting heartburn.
+Bananas are another antacid fruit that can be helpful in fighting heartburn.
 Both fresh and dried bananas can help reduce acid reflux.